The murderer finds out that Anna is still alive and begins the hunt again.

-The twin watched on in hate.
-Sure, she looked just as beautiful as her sister, but did anyone ever notice?
-No!
-It was always about Juriko!
+Sure, the twin looked just as beautiful as her sister, but did anyone ever notice?
+No, it was always about Juriko!
 Her sister saw her as a burden in her life.
 Many she killed Juriko in her head.
 In fact, the twin was having another death vision about her sister right now.
 She sneered at her current thought.

 By the time the adults could pull her out, she had already drowned with hypothermia.
 Eda Juriko was only sixteen on her birthday.

-“THEN WHY IS SHE STILL ALIVE?!?” the old woman screeched.
+“THEN WHY THE HELL IS SHE STILL ALIVE?!?” the old woman screeched.
 She tightened her grip around her son’s throat.
 The old man gasped for air as he tried to break away from her grip.

 “This changes everything then,” she said.
 She looked at her three remaining sons.
 They looked at her confused.

 “What do you mean?” the youngest asked.
 She didn’t answer, but she knew.
 Anna being alive again meant only one thing.

 “Go out and seek Anna!” she commanded.
 “Report back to me as soon as you find her!”
 The butterfly fluttered away into the night.
 The woman watched as it did so.
 She turned back to her boys who were staring on in wonder.
 She smiled at them kindly.

-/She’s going to kill Malchik!/” he thought in alarm.
+/She’s going to kill Malchik!/, he thought in alarm.
 He knew how far she would go to kill anyone she hated.
 Kato had always known since that morning in 1950.
 He always believed that she caused the ice to break under Juriko’s feet that day.
 He knew, but never told anyone.
-How could he?
 He didn’t have any proof and the whole thing was dismissed as a tragic accident.
-If she could get away with murdering her own twin sister, Anna’s death would be ten times worse!
-No, he could let that happen!
+If she could get away with murdering her own twin sister, Anna’s second death would be ten times worse.
 Kato came to a decision right there.

-“/I have to warn Malchik!/” he thought.
+/I have to warn Malchik!/, he thought.
 The man quickly leapt out of the bath, put on his robe, and hurried to the locker room.

 At the hotel bar, Tsuzuki noticed someone standing next to him.
 He looked up and saw Anna standing over him.

-“Oh dear,” Anna broke the silence with.
-“What a mess this has all turned into!”
+“Oh dear,” Anna broke the silence with, “What a mess this has all turned into!”
 Tsuzuki looked up at her on that comment.

 “Hm?” he asked.
 She gave him a little shrug.